LLNL/ctm/README.md

 * `ctm_json`: contains the current JSON specification for CTM.
 * `generated`: contains *class* definitions code generated from the JSON CTM schema.
 The purpose of these classes is to parse and manage CTM datasets in multiple programming languages.
-* `example`: contains example datasets in CTM JSON format.
+* `examples`: contains example datasets in CTM JSON format.

 ## Author
 Ignacio Aravena, aravenasolis1@llnl.gov.